PaperPrototype/Prowl.Standalone.OpenGL/README.md

 ## About The Project

+Please keep in mind that this repository is a fork of Prowl that was incredibly new and unstable.

 Prowl is an open-source, **[MIT-licensed](#span-aligncenter-license-span)** game engine developed in **pure C# in latest .NET**.
 Be sure to check out the [original repository](https://github.com/ProwlEngine/Prowl)!